arsalas/personal_web/src/content/work/davinci-awards.md

 This application was developed to facilitate internal contests for a company and its employees.

-The platform allows the company to create and manage contests, onboard judges, and track contest progress from start to finish.
+The platform allows the company to create and **manage contests**, onboard judges, and track contest progress from start to finish.

 Additionally, a dedicated website enables employees to submit their entries for active contests, while a judges’ app provides a streamlined interface for scoring and evaluating submissions.

 This multi-platform solution ensures a smooth and organized contest process, promoting engagement and transparency within the company.